Engee documentation

 Details

-Input data for a block specified as a scalar, vector or matrix.
+The input data for the block, specified as a scalar, vector, or matrix.

 Data types